oscaribv/pyaneti/README.md

 **If you have any comments, requests, suggestions or just need any help, please don't think twice, just contact us!**

 #### Warning: This code is under developement and it may contain bugs.
-If you find something please contact us at oscaribv@gmail.com
+If you find something please contact us at oscar.barragan_at_physics.ox.ac.uk

 ## Acknowledgements
 * Hannu Parviainen, thank you for helping us to interpret the first result of the PDF of the MCMC chains.
 We learned a lot from you!